Geometric insights into robust portfolio construction: Robust portfolio optimisations

-When the hyper-parameter $k$ tends to zero we recover the Sharpe ratio maximisation solution of the optimal portfolio $\ve \theta^*$ for optimization IV (Table \ref{tab:unconstrainedMV}) as equivalently in Equation (\ref{eq:risky5}) for optimization VIII.
-This construction is valid for optimisations I, II, III, VI, V and VIII as these are all scalar multiples of Sharpe ratio maximisation optimal risky portfolio: $\ve \theta_{\alpha}$.
-When $k \to k_0$ or $\Sigma \to I$ the direction of the optimal risky portfolio aligns with the direction of the expected returns and the optimal risky portfolio is just the unit vector in the direction of the returns: $\hat {\ve \alpha}$.

-Any of the unconstrained optimal portfolio solutions in Table \ref{tab:unconstrainedMV} can be modified in this way using an appropriate chosen covariance that would shrink the covariance towards the identity matrix so that the portfolio can be shifted between the original solution and a regularised one.
+Here $k$ can be understood as some quantity $\cos (\varphi_k)$ for some targeted optimal angle $\varphi_k \in[\varphi,\pi/2]$ between the risky portfolio and the expected returns.
+When $\Sigma \to I$ will recover the same limiting solution as $k \to \cos \varphi$ and align the optimal portfolio with the direction of the expected returns: $\hat {\ve \alpha}$.
+Any of the unconstrained optimal portfolio solutions can be modified in this way using an appropriate chosen covariance that would shrink the covariance towards the identity matrix so that the portfolio can be shifted between the original solution and a regularised one.
+This is equivalent to conventional covariance shrinkage methods.

-More generally the idea is to find the regularised optimal risky portfolio $\tilde {\ve \theta}_{\alpha}$ by finding a regularised covariance given a prudent choice of $k$ from Equation (\ref{eq:shrinkcov}) with $k \in (0,k_0)$.
-We then compute a new global minimum variance portfolio $\ve {\tilde \theta_0}$; using this and the optimal risky portfolio $\tilde {\ve \theta}_{\alpha}$ we can find the regularised gearing constrained optimal portfolio solutions.

-The new efficient frontier is then generated exploiting the two fund separation theorems using the solutions given in Table \ref{tab:linearcons}.
-This ensures that we have retained consistency with the constraints, while minimising the $\ve \alpha$-angle as in Equation (\ref{eq:Uball}).
-In practice we can simply implement this using: $\tilde \Sigma = q I + (1-q) \Sigma$ for $q \in (0,1)$.

-Optimisations VI and VII are combinations of the GMV portfolio and the optimal risky portfolio.
-Although the shrinkage construction from Equation (\ref{eq:cov2}) is still valid, the overall portfolio is built up of the combination of two portfolios: one with direction $\tilde \Sigma^{-1} \vec 1$, and the other with the direction of $\tilde \Sigma^{-1} {\ve \alpha}$.